 The Suzuki Ignis offers buyers something a little different in this segment of the market.
 The Ignis is powered by a naturally-aspirated 1.2-litre petrol engine that develops 61 kW and 113 Nm of torque with the front wheels driven via a 5-speed manual transmission.
 As we discovered during its test period with us, the Ignis offers perky performance in the city and its interior is relatively spacious for its size.

-The entry-level Ignis GL is the previous #CarsAwards champion and is priced from R173 900.
+The entry-level Ignis GL is the previous #CarsAwards champion and is priced from R188 900.
 Ground clearance on the Ignis is 180 mm.
 Watch our video review below for more details...

-With the local arrival of Chinese SUV brand, Haval, in South Africa, its parent company GWM rebadged its M4 as the Haval H1.
+Recent price increases mean that the Haval H1 now exceeds the price limit for this list but we are leaving it here for now because it's still a vehicle you should have on your shortlist if your budget is hovering around R200k.
+Also, with a bit of haggling with a Haval dealer, you might still be able to secure a deal for under R200k.
+With the local arrival of Chinese SUV brand, Haval, in South Africa in 2017, its parent company GWM rebadged its M4 as the Haval H1.
 The H1/M4 is a reasonable rendition of a crossover-hatch.
 It’s made more to look the part than act it, but it's reasonably equipped and, yes, good looking.